zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the SMTP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the sender of the command is the originator of the TCP
+   :param is_orig: True if the sender of the command is the originator of the TCP
          connection.
 Note that this is not redundant: the SMTP ``TURN`` command allows client and server to flip roles on established SMTP sessions, and hence a "request" might still come from the TCP-level responder.